 Make sure to call your doctor right away if you experience any of the following signs or symptoms of a severe ankle sprain or fracture:

 Ask your doctor about using this stabilizer for a mild sprain or weak ankle recovery.
 In severe cases, he or she may recommend a walking boot, cast, or surgery.

 This stirrup for bad ankles has an anatomically designed footplate, which is specific to the right or left foot to maximize user comfort and ankle stability.
 The footplate is contoured to the shape of your foot so that it supports the arch.
 The neutral arch position also encourages speedy healing of the soft tissues in your ankle or foot.

 The thin plastic shell offers maximum support and protection, withstanding the impacts and demands of competitive play, so you can play without fear of ankle inversion (supination) and eversion (pronation) sprains or reinjury.

 Bilateral hinges offer control of the first ray, midtarsal, and subtalar joints, while still allowing for free and easy up / down movement (dorsiflexion and plantar flexion), so you can continue running and playing your favorite sports, such as volleyball, basketball, football, cheerleading, soccer, and more, without restriction.
 Check out more ankle stirrups and hinged ankle braces.

 Premium-grade neoprene padding provides a more comfortable fit and improved durability compared to the foam pads found in other hard braces.
-The medical-grade Velcro straps are 10 times stronger than standard, retail-grade Velcro for a secure fit and all-day support.
+The medical-grade fastener straps are 10 times stronger than standard, retail-grade fastener for a secure fit and all-day support.